Complete Guide to the Top 2013-14 NBA Rookies

 Just like the 2013 NFL rookie class, the 2013-14 NBA rookie class suffers from an apparent lack of big-name talent.
 This is magnified as the anticipation builds for a strong group of rookies on the horizon.
-Already being hailed as the top NBA draft since 2003, the 2014 NBA Draft is shaping up to include a powerhouse group of players, including Andrew Wiggins, Julius Randle, Marcus Smart, Jabari Parker, Joel Embiid, Dante Exum, Aaron Gordon, and many others.
+Already being hailed as the top NBA draft since 2003, the 2014-15 NBA Draft class is shaping up to include a powerhouse group of players, including Andrew Wiggins, Julius Randle, Marcus Smart, Jabari Parker, Joel Embiid, Dante Exum, Aaron Gordon, and many others.
 While the upcoming rookie class might get more attention, the current group of rookies presents quite a few appealing players for collectors to pursue in the meantime.

 Shop for individual players on eBay by following the links.